All Episodes

 I'm a man of the people.

-You ought to these gigantic fried shrimp about which we had the big economic lesson here long time ago.
+You know, these gigantic fried shrimp about which we had the big economic lesson here a long time ago.

 People wonder why the biggest shrimp in the world are in Kansas City when there's no shrimp there before they're shipped in.

-At any rate, um, yeah, there's one one guy uh uh tapped me on the shoulder and said, very young guy, he said, I just want to tell you my father, his mother, uh your biggest fan.
+At any rate, yeah, there's one guy tapped me on the shoulder and said, very young guy, he said, I just want to tell you, his father, his mother, your biggest fan.

-And and I smiled back and said, Oh, so you don't listen and started laughing.
+And I smiled back and said, oh, so you don't listen and started laughing.

-I said, I'm just it's everybody tells me their parents are big fans.
+I said, I'm just, everybody tells me their parents are big fans.

-And uh he it was uh he was a police officer in Kansas and they said, You want me to surrender here?
+And he said, you want me to surrender here?

-You know, I I the way prosecutors are going, I felt like surrendering at Stroud's just for the hell of it.
+You know, the way prosecutors are going, I felt like surrendering at Stroud's just for the hell of it.

-She said you think your buddy George was signed?
+She said, do you think your buddy George would sign it?

 It's up to him.